jesi-rgb/jesirgb.com/src/posts/talent.md

 We have to be careful on how much pressure we put on ourselves.
 We have to strive to get better.
 But we have to celebrate the path we've already gone through.

-For me, personally, the real reward I get is that the knowledge acquired allows for a deeper understanding of the work you are inspired with.
+For me, personally, the real reward I get is that the knowledge acquired allows for a deeper understanding of the work you are inspired by.
 You can clearly see the directions and decisions made within the works of art you admire.
 This brings a very deep appreciation and a closer feeling to the work itself.

 ## Honest Goals